tmlr-group/DAD/README.md

 ```

 ### AutoAttack Implementation and Evaluation
-The implementation and evaluation of AutoAttack used in our paper strictly follows [RobustBench](https://robustbench.github.io/) with the following [GitHub link](https://github.com/RobustBench/robustbench).
+The implementation and evaluation of AutoAttack used in our paper strictly follows [RobustBench](https://robustbench.github.io/) with the following [GitHub](https://github.com/RobustBench/robustbench).

 To use AutoAttack, please clone the following repository into our repository: